-- Brand-Based Patches: showcases specific type of bike you own; an example is Harley Davidson.
+- Brand-Based Patches: showcases the specific type of bike you own; an example is Harley Davidson.

 - One-piece Patches: this patch is placed on the back of the jacket or vest of the biker.
 It also shows that the biker is a member of a specific club.

-- Activity Biker Patches: after a biker completes a specific activity or task, these patches are given.
+- Activity Biker Patches: These patches are given after a biker completes a specific activity or task.

 The rules and etiquette on wearing biker patches vary between clubs, but some general rules apply to most situations.
 These rules are:

-Be cautious about wearing your patch, as some biker patches have special meanings and should be worn with consideration of those meanings.
+1. Be cautious: Be cautious about wearing your patch, as some biker patches have special meanings and should be worn with consideration to those meanings.
 An example is that a bike should not wear patches or colors of their club in another territory.

 Biker patches are not just used as decorations; they also have meanings that convey information only known to the bikers.
 Below are the meanings of some biker patches:

 - One-piece back patch: A one-piece patch signifies the wearer belongs to a riding club or motorcycle organization.
-This patch contains information like the club’s name, logo, and location.
+This patch contains the club’s name, logo, and location.

-- Three-piece back patch: Three-piece biker patches are used by biker clubs that have standards on who can join their club.
-In this patch, the centerpiece often carries the club’s emblem and the name of the club.
+- Three-piece back patch: Biker clubs use biker patches with standards on who can join their club.
+In this patch, the centerpiece often carries the club’s emblem and name.

 - Activity patches: These patches are given to bikers who join club activities such as charity events.